jkzwww/Awoo/README.md

 Extra features and unsure points :
 - Inventory HUD that allows player to see all items and consume pickups instantly.
-- Self created material is allowed, it is just simple emmissive material as game environment is design to be dark and all given materials are hard to see in game.
+- Whether self created material is allowed, it is just simple emmissive material as game environment is design to be dark and all given materials are hard to see in game.

 Demonstration video link: